CosmicLabs-HQ/AI-Infrastructure-Engineer/README.md

 * 3+ years of experience in ML infrastructure, MLOps, or AI platform engineering
 * Willingness to work startup hours, in-person (weekends included) at our San Francisco office
 * Work authorization in the United States

 ---

-## Why Join

-We're building the intelligence layer for hardware — real-time systems that control physical machines with zero tolerance for latency or failure.

-**What we offer:**

-* Startup-level equity and highly competitive salary
-* Ownership over AI infrastructure that powers next-generation systems
-* Problems at the intersection of hardware intelligence and machine learning
-* Close collaboration with customers pushing the boundaries of AI deployment

----